 In general, choose a limited color palette that coordinates with your app logo.
 Subtle use of color is a great way to communicate your brand.

-Consider choosing a key color to indicate interactivity throughout your app.
+Consider choosing a tint color to indicate interactivity throughout your app.
 In Notes, interactive elements are yellow.
 In Calendar, interactive elements are red.
-If you define a key color that denotes interactivity, make sure other colors don’t compete with it.
+If you define a tint color that denotes interactivity, make sure other colors don’t compete with it.

 Avoid using the same color for interactive and noninteractive elements.
 If interactive and noninteractive elements have the same color, it’s hard for people to know where to tap.